-Today we reflect on Pittsburgh's biggest baseball legend: Roberto Clemente.
-Guest Blogger Marissa Rayes writes about his impact on baseball and on Pittsburgh.
+Pittsburgh's biggest baseball legend is Roberto Clemente and his impact on baseball and on Pittsburgh still remain.

 Twenty-One.
 To some this is just a number.
-To Pittsburgh and the baseball community number is a legacy.
-On any given day you can walk down the street and see people sporting the number 21 on their backs, from kids to Moms, Dads, Grandpas, and Grandmas.
+To Pittsburgh and the baseball community, that number is a legacy.
+On any given day you can walk down the street and see people sporting the number 21 on their backs, from kids to Moms, Dads, Grandpas and Grandmas.
 It is a Pittsburgh tradition: The famous Pirates Right Fielder Roberto Enrique Clemente Walker wore the number 21.

 Clemente was born in Puerto Rico, and was the youngest of his seven siblings.
 He developed an interest for baseball during his youth when playing ball with neighboring kids.
 His love and talent for the sport led him to be recruited to play softball with the Sello Rojo team playing shortstop.
 By the young age of 16 he was already playing in Puerto Rico's amateur league.
 He began his professional career when he signed with the Cangrejeros de Santurce in 1952, during the season the Brooklyn Dodgers offered him a contract with one of their Triple-A affiliates.